kivanctezoren/ccnn-uq-bootstrap/README.md

 The implementation is split into directories:
 * `bootstrap`: Contains functions for bootstrapping operations.
-* `CCN`: Contains the implementation for the LeNet model used in the paper.
+* `CCN`: Contains the implementation for the LeNet model used in the paper, as well as the transfer learning methods to be used with CCNN.
 * `CCNN`: Contains the CCNN implementation and functions required by the CCNN.
 Largely adapted from [Zhang et al.](https://github.com/zhangyuc/CCNN/blob/master/src/mnist/CCNN.py)[2]